Obtain Justice for Your Loved One’s Wrongful Death

 What's the Difference Between a Criminal Homicide Case and a Wrongful Death Claim?

 One other crucial difference is the legal standard to prove the case.
-It is more difficult to establish guilt in a criminal case than to claim compensation from a civil one.
+It is more difficult to establish guilt in a criminal case than to claim compensation from a civil case.
 A civil lawsuit only requires that the defendant is proven liable “by a preponderance of the evidence.”
 In non-legalese terms, establishing a wrongful death case means you only have to show that it is more likely than not that the defendant caused the death.
-For a criminal case, the government must establish the guilt of the accused “beyond a reasonable doubt.”
+However, for a criminal case, the government must establish the guilt of the accused “beyond a reasonable doubt.”
 This is a high standard for the prosecution to meet, making it more difficult.

-If you want to bring justice for the sake of your deceased loved one, message us.
+If you want to bring justice for the sake of your deceased loved one, call or message us.
 We can help you recover compensation and push for changes that prevent other unfortunate events.
 Contact Ricket Law Firm today to schedule a consultation with our skilled wrongful death attorney.

 How Do I Prove a Wrongful Death Claim in Kansas City, MO?